 In addition, each insurer will report attribution to the Blueprint.
-At the beginning of each calendar quarter (generally within 15 days of the start of each calendar quarter), each insurer will send to the Blueprint a list of the counts of attributed patients and PCMH PPPM payments made for the prior calendar quarter, for Blueprint and Blueprint-advance (frontloaded)1 practices, broken out by practice (including Blueprint Practice ID) and payment month.
+At the beginning of each calendar quarter (generally within 15 days of the start of each calendar quarter), each insurer will send to the Blueprint a list of the counts of attributed patients and PCMH PPPM payments made for the prior calendar quarter, for Blueprint practices, broken out by practice (including Blueprint Practice ID) and payment month.
 This reporting will enable payment verification and rollups at the practice and Health Service Area levels, across payers.